Blogs

 For senior executives, achieving DORA compliance is a strategic priority that requires an integrated approach to risk management, operational resilience, and governance.
 Key steps include:

 • Secure buy-in from senior leadership and allocate sufficient resources to DORA compliance projects.
+This includes considering whether your organization fits the startup, scale-up, or enterprise category for resource planning.

 • Train staff on the operational resilience strategies required under DORA, ensuring that they are well-prepared for the January 2025 deadline.